HadiJahanshahi/WaybackMachine/README.md

 ### simulator
 This folder contains two important files: `main.py` and `wayback.py`.

-*  `wayback.py` codes whole the process of the wayback machine and its elements.
+*  `wayback.py` codes the process of the Wayback machine and its elements.
 The main variables are
   *  `keep_track_of_resolved_bugs` which keeps all the info related to the resolved bugs during the testing phase.
-  *  `track_BDG_info` which keep track of the BDG during the life span of the project.
+  *  `track_BDG_info` keeps track of the BDG during the life span of the project.
-  *  `verbose` which defines how to print the output during the running time, e.g.. `nothing`, `some`, or `all` the information should be printed.
+  *  `verbose` defines how to print the output during the running time, e.g.. `nothing`, `some`, or `all` the information should be printed.
   It has also some important methods, including
   * `acceptable_solving_time` which determines the acceptable solving time based on the IQR.
   * `possible_developers` which finds the list of feasible developers at the end of the training phase.
-  * `fixing_time_calculation` which uses bug infor and evolutionary database to calculate fixing time based on the Costriage paper.
+  * `fixing_time_calculation` which uses bug info and evolutionary database to calculate fixing time according to the Costriage paper.
-  * `track_and_assign` which assigns the bugs to proper developers and track the info of the assigned/fixed bug.
+  * `track_and_assign` which assigns the bugs to proper developers and tracks the info of the assigned/fixed bug.
   * `triage` module to apply triage algorithms.
-Researchers can manipulate this method and add their own triage algorithms to the wayback machine. `DABT` `RABT`, `CosTriage`, `CBR`, `Actual` and `Random` triage are already implemented.
+Researchers can manipulate this method and add their own triage algorithms to the Wayback Machine. `DABT` `RABT`, `CosTriage`, `CBR`, `Actual` and `Random` triage are already implemented.
   * `prioritization` module to apply prioritization algorithms.
 Researchers can manipulate this method and add their own prioritization algorithms to the wayback machine. `max_priority` `max_severity`, `cost_estimation`, `priority_estimation`, `cost_priority_estimation`, `max_depth_degree`, `Actual` and `Random` prioritization are already implemented.

 * `main.py` is needed to run the Wayback Machine.
-To run the code, this command should be run.
+To run the code, a sample command might be as follows.

 ```python
 python simulator/main.py --project=Mozilla --resolution=max_depth_degree --n_days=7511 --prioritization_triage=prioritization --verbose=0
 ```
-Regarding the options available for `main.py` file:
+Regarding the options available for the `main.py` file:
   * `--resolution` defines the **strategy/algorithm** to take
   * `project` can be `Mozilla`, `LibreOffice`, or `EclipseJDT`.
 A user can also extract and add their own ITS database.
   * `--n_days` defines the number of days from the beginning to the end of the lifespan.
 Based on our database, it should be 3438 days for LibreOffice,  7511 days for Mozilla, and